torvista/Zen_Cart-Multiple_Product_Copy_Move_Delete/README.md

-#Multiple Products-Copy-Move-Delete for Zen Cart
+# Multiple Products-Copy-Move-Delete for Zen Cart

+This awesome utility allows you to perform multiple actions in one process.

+* Copy (as linked or duplicate) multiple products from one category to another
+* Delete multiple products
+* Move multiple products

 Based on
 https://www.zen-cart.com/showthread.php?180447-Multiple-Products-(Copy-Move-Delete)